Colorado Legislature OKs bill to confiscate firearms

 State Attorney General Phil Weiser, a Democrat, has said sheriffs who don't want to enforce the measure should resign.
 Polis, however, said on March 26 that he believes sheriffs are committed to enforcing laws approved at the Capitol.
 Polis also said sheriffs have discretion to decide which issues to focus on.

-It's the first major gun legislation to make its way through both Colorado legislative chambers since 2013, when lawmakers passed universal background checks and banned large-capacity ammunition magazines after 2012 mass shootings in an Aurora, Colorado theater and at Sandy Hook Elementary School in Connecticut.
+It's the first major gun legislation to make its way through both Colorado legislative chambers since 2013, when lawmakers passed universal background checks and banned large-capacity ammunition magazines after the mass shootings in Aurora and at Sandy Hook Elementary School in Connecticut.

 Voters subsequently recalled two Democratic lawmakers for supporting the measures.
 A third resigned rather than face a recall.